Services Contacts Free Consultation via WhatsApp

 Mistake 2: Expired criminal record certificate The criminal record certificate is valid for 3 months.
 If legalization is delayed, the certificate may expire before it is used in the UAE.
 Solution: order the certificate at the last moment, right before starting legalization, or use expedited processing (more expensive but faster).

-Mistake 3: Illegible seals and signatures If a notary’s or ZAGS office’s seal is unclear, the Minjust or MFA may refuse certification.
+Mistake 3: Illegible seals and signatures If a notary’s or ZAGS office’s seal is unclear, the Minjust or MID may refuse certification.
 The UAE Embassy also strictly checks the legibility of all seals.
 Solution: before starting the procedure, ensure that all seals and signatures on the document are clearly legible.
 If in doubt — obtain a duplicate of the document.

 Mistake 4: Inconsistent data across documents Discrepancies in the spelling of a name, surname, or date of birth between different documents are a common reason for rejection.
 For example, “Ivanova” in the birth certificate and “Ivanova-Petrova” in the passport after marriage.
 Solution: attach a marriage certificate or name change certificate confirming the surname change, and legalize it along with the main document.